devshans/DropBot/README.md

   ------------------------------------
 Total weight: 85

 [weight] can be 0 to 10.
  10 being most likely to be chosen.
   0 being a location that will not be chosen.

 All locations default to a weight of 5.
-Example: To remove Happy Hamlet from the list, send message:
+Example: To remove Fortnite's Happy Hamlet from the list, send message:
-  "db!set 4 0
+  "db!set 3 0
-Example: To set Snobby Shores to the max chance, send message:
+Example: To set Apex Legend's Slum Lakes to the max chance, send message:
-  "db!set 17 10
+  "db!aset 11 10
   ```